 RIT has five international campuses in which a student can directly enroll.
-The campuses are located in Dubrovnik, Croatia; Zagreb, Croatia; Dubai, United Arab Emirates; Pristina, Kosovo; and Beijing and Weihei, China.
-Students can enroll for a semester or academic year and special programming options are often offered during the summer or intersession terms.
+The campuses are located in Dubrovnik, Croatia; Zagreb, Croatia; Dubai, United Arab Emirates; Pristina, Kosovo; and Weihai, China.
+Students can enroll for a semester or academic year and special programming options are often offered during the summer or over winter break.
 These campuses follow a similar academic calendar as RIT and the courses are RIT courses.
 Students will take classes alongside local students allowing them the opportunity to work in diverse teams.
 Students will pay RIT tuition and receive letter grades.

 The course descriptions for classes offered at RIT Global Campuses can be found on SIS.
 Change the location at the bottom of the search page to the appropriate campus to display the course offerings.
 The course offerings for the Global Campuses are typically released later than the course offerings for RIT Rochester.
 However, the course offerings are fairly consistent from year to year, so it is appropriate to use the previous year’s course offerings as a tentative list.